Is Sky broadband any good?

-Cheapest broadband?
-There's no question that Sky aren't offering the UK's cheapest standalone broadband and line rental (see who is here), particularly since broadband Lite is only available for new and existing Sky TV customers.
+Sky don't offer the UK's cheapest standalone broadband or line rental (see who does here), particularly since 12GB is only available for new and existing Sky TV customers.

-However, they are very competitive and may well be the cheapest option for those that want Sky TV.
+However, because of their flair for tempting upgrade offers, they may well be the cheapest option for those who want or already have Sky TV.

-Adding in calls As we've noted above, Sky broadband is only available to customers who are also willing to switch their home phone line to Sky's line rental, a rule that almost all broadband providers have now.
+As we've noted above, Sky broadband is only available to customers who are also willing to switch their home phone to Sky, a rule that almost all broadband providers have now.